What is the Homeowner Assistance Fund?

 What supporting documents are required?

-Upon application submission, you will be asked to submit a copy of your photo ID.
-Supporting documents may be requested as part of your application The Louisiana Office of Community Development has partnered with other state agencies to verify applicant information in order to reduce the number of documents requested during the application process.
+§ Applicants were required to submit a copy of their photo ID.
+Any supporting documents are requested as part of the application.
+The Louisiana Office of Community Development has partnered with other state agencies to verify applicant information in order to reduce the number of documents requested during the application process.
 However, if third-party verification cannot be obtained, the program may request mortgage statements, pay stubs, wage statements such as a W-2 form, IRS Form 109ss, tax filings along with personal identification.

 What is the application process?